truongnat/chat-workspace/README.md

 - **End-to-End Encryption**: Messages are encrypted on the device using **X25519** for key exchange and **XSalsa20-Poly1305** for encryption.
 The backend only stores encrypted blobs and public keys.
 - **Secure Storage**: Private keys and auth tokens are stored in the device's secure enclave (Keychain/Keystore) via `flutter_secure_storage`.
 - **Zero Knowledge**: The server cannot decrypt user messages.
+- **Non-Custodial Wallet**: Private keys are generated on-device and never leave the user's phone.
+The backend only performs signature verification for access control.

 ## �📄 License
 Proprietary.